quiqr/quiqr-book/content/docs/poppygo-app/02-Reference/03-content-model/_index.md

 ---
 title: Content Model Configuration
 weight: 20
-bookCollapseSection: true
+oxbookCollapseSection: true
 ---

 # Content Model Confiration

-For content managing PoppyGo App can create advanced forms to edit content.
-These forms are configured in the _sukoh.json file_.
-The sukoh-file can be in YAML, JSON or TOML-formatting.
-For sake of readability we use YAML for inline example snippets in this reference.
+PoppyGo can create advanced advanced models with customized forms for editing any kind of content.
+These forms are configured in the ```./poppygo/model/``` directory with ```base.json``` as the main configuration file.
+The model-files can be in YAML, JSON or TOML-formatting.

-## Sukoh file structure.
+## The file structure

-The sukoh file is split up in several main properties:
+The model file is split up in several main properties:

 - **build**: information how to serve the hugo website
 - **serve**: information how to build the hugo website